Our Open Platform Routemaster buses for hire are painted in immaculate pillar box red externally. Internally, they are fully refurbished, including a

 Outside and in, we always ensure they are presented thoroughly clean.

-The maximum number of seated passengers is 64 or 72 per bus, although we can provide more buses to your requirements, allowing conveyance of large or small groups.
+The number of seats is 64 or 72 per bus, although we can provide more buses to your requirements, allowing conveyance of large or small groups.

-The Routemaster will always be London's classic bus, a timeless icon just like Tower Bridge or the Houses of Parliament.
-These outstanding, versatile vehicles were even built in the Capital (by AEC and Park Royal), between 1959 and 1966.
-They remain ideal for transfers, weddings, tours, promotions and sightseeing.
-They are most suitable for short to medium length journeys.
+This sort of traditional Routemaster will always be London's classic bus, a timeless icon just like Tower Bridge or the Houses of Parliament.
+This outstanding, versatile bus type was even built in the capital (by AEC and Park Royal), between 1959 and 1966.
+It remains ideal for transfers, weddings, tours, promotions and sightseeing.
+It is most suitable for short to medium length journeys.

 open platform[Definition: Entrance area, without doors, towards rear of bus.
 Leads directly to the staircase on double deckers.
 Not the same as Open Top.]